nice-digital/nice-design-system/README.md

 #### Precompiled (npm)

-Not recommended for production, but useful for quick prototypes, the npm package includes a dist folder with precompiled assets you can reference directly:
+Not recommended for production, but useful for quick prototypes, the npm package includes a dist folder with precompiled assets.

+You can reference directly if you have the correct permissions:

 ```html
 <!-- Font from Google & compiled/minified CSS -->